 Online Poker in the USA

-Online poker is legal in five states and counting:
+Online poker is legal in six states and counting:

 Delaware, Nevada and New Jersey were the first to move toward legalization in 2013 following a change in federal law.
 Pennsylvania followed suit in 2017 and West Virginia in 2019.